isomerpages/moe-beattysec/_student-life/Instructional Programme/Learning to Learn.md

 <li>
 <p><strong>E</strong>mpowering the Future: Through innovative pedagogy, we
 prepare <strong>Adaptive Thinkers</strong>, <strong>Agile Learners and Active Contributors</strong>,
-equipping them with curiosity, adaptability, and purpose to thrive in an ever-evolving world.</p>
+nurturing their curiosity, adaptability, and sense of purpose to thrive in an ever-evolving world.</p>
 </li>
 </ul>
 <p></p>